Portugal's rich gastronomic history and culture are, arguably, the most influential cuisine in the world today.

 And it is not surprising that one of the most popular local recipes is the delicious meal Arroz de Marisco, or “Portuguese paella.”

-The basis of the dish includes squid, shrimps, mussels, scallops, and crabs.
+The basis of the dish includes squid, shrimp, mussels, scallops, and crabs.

 Fresh gifts of the ocean are cooked, and the resulting broth is used to stew rice mixed with a sauce of tomatoes, garlic, and onions.